 Realistically, though, it will be extremely different to cut sugars off completely – especially early on after being diagnosed.

 And then we’ll have the sugar cravings that we’ll have to deal with.
-And they are a real beast for most (myself included).
+They are a real beast for most (myself included).
 But it is something that must be done if you want to get rid of your NAFLD.

 However, you will most likely not be able to reduce the amount of added sugars to zero.
 Therefore, an acceptable compromise is to reduce it as much as possible.